Vintage photos capture the passion and restlessness of East Germany's youth

 In the "Restless Bodies" exhibition, Voss explores how the body was at the center of these artists' creativity.
 Photographing one's own body, Voss explained, was an act of affirmation and resistance in a society that discouraged individuality and was suspicious of the arts.
 And by photographing others, the artists were able to provide lasting documents of East German realities.

 Such was the case with Ute Mahler, one of the artists featured in the exhibition, whose "Living Together" comprises family portraits taken in Leipzig.
 In the exhibition's notes, she explains: "I wanted to get a peek behind the façade of the official rhetoric of optimism.
-I looked for what was real in people's private lives."
+I looked for what was real in people's private lives." w

 Similarly, Christiane Eisler's photos of Leipzig's punk community offer a glimpse into a private world.